grafana/k6-docs/docs/sources/k6-studio/components/test-generator.md

 3. **Test Generator options**: Below the test recording name, you can see:
    - **Requests**: The total number of requests in the recording
    - **Show static assets**: A toggle that controls whether you can see all static assets requests in the Requests list.
 The static assets requests are hidden by default.
-   - **Filter**: A search box that allows you to filter the list of requests by URL, method (such as GET or POST), and status code.
+   - **Filter**: A search box that lets you filter the list of requests by URL, method (such as GET or POST), and status code.
 4. **Test rules list**: The list of requests, and groups if any, in the HAR file.
 The requests are organized by time, and you can see the method, status code, host, and path for each one.
 You can also collapse and expand groups to inspect them more easily.
 5. **Request, response, script, and rule inspector**: When you click on a request from the requests list, a panel opens on the right side which shows the request and response details for that request.
 You can use it to inspect the headers, payload, cookies, and content of the requests.

 ## Test options

-The test options tab allows you to configure three separate parts of your test script:
+The test options tab lets you configure three separate parts of your test script:

 - Load profile
 - Think time